Caravan Light Bulb Buying Guide

 Compact Fluorescent Bulbs (CFLs):

-Resembling twisted white tubing, these are the most commonly used energy efficient globe style light bulbs in modern day homes.
-Traditionally they could flicker and often took a while to reach full brightness, however these problems continue to improve with constant technological developments.
+These bulbs resemble twisted white tubing and are commonly used in modern day homes.
+Traditionally, Compact Flurescent Bulbs, were known to flicker and often took a while to reach full brightness, however these problems continue to improve with constant technological developments.
 They produce a soft white light, can last up to 10,000hrs (10 times longer than incandescents), and consume about 75% less energy than incandescents.

 Light Emitting Diodes (LEDs):